This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Processing Jars in Pressure Canner

 Load your sealed jars into the pressure canner with 2-3 inches of hot water.
-Place the lid and bring to a boil, then process at 10 PSI for 25 minutes.
+Secure the lid and bring to a rolling boil, then process at 10 PSI for 25 minutes following proper Canning Schedules.

 Storage and Safety